-Should the employee be absent from work for three consecutive working days without notification to the employer or without appropriate authorisation from the employer will be considered by the employer as having terminated their employment without notice, unless the employee is able to show they were unable to fulfil their obligations under this section through no fault of their own.
-The employer will make all reasonable efforts to contact the employee during the three days period of unnotified absence.
+An employee absent from work for three consecutive working days without notification to the employer or without appropriate authorisation from the employer will be considered by the employer as having terminated their employment without notice, unless the employee is able to show they were unable to fulfil their obligations under this section through no fault of their own.
+The employer will make all reasonable efforts to contact the employee during the three days period of un-notified absence.